Accessibility

 We would love to have you attend the Festival and hope the following options may make visiting more financially viable for anyone who would like to attend.

-For artists, filmmakers and anyone developing their career in the visual arts or film, we have a limited number of free Festival passes and can advise on the cheapest accommodation options.
+For early-career filmmakers and artists, we have a limited number of free Festival passes and can advise on the cheapest accommodation options.
 These passes are reserved for unwaged or low waged guests who would otherwise not be able to attend.
 Contact us directly at info@bfmaf.org for more information.

 Please do contact us directly at info@bfmaf.org if you have any individual requirements and we will do our best to assist.

-Content notes and trigger warnings are listed where appropriate for each film listing.
+Content notes are listed where appropriate for each film listing.

 Additionally, you can email us about any concerns at info@bfmaf.org, or ask a member of staff or volunteer on site at the Festival for further information.